Mtman1987/nexus-hub1.1/README.md

 Create a file named `bot.py` in the root of your project and paste the code from `DEV_NOTES.md` into it.

 ### Step 4: Add Token to `.env`
-Create a `.env` file in the project root and add your keys.
-The Python bot and the Next.js app share this file.
+Create a `.env` file in the project root and add your bot token.
+The Python bot reads this file for the token.
 ```
 # .env file
-EDEN_AI_API_KEY=YOUR_EDEN_AI_KEY
+# Note: Other keys like Eden AI, Google, etc. are managed in the app's API Key Vault.
 DISCORD_TOKEN=YOUR_DISCORD_BOT_TOKEN
 ```
-*Note: Other keys are managed in the app's API Key Vault.*

 ### Step 5: Run the Bot
 Open a **new, separate terminal** (keep the `npm run dev` terminal running) and run the bot: